raghavendrabalgi/multi_cloud_cli/README.md

 		REMXYZ:multi_cloud_cli newuser$ aliyun ecs DescribeRegions

-6. To run azure cli commands create below environment variable  as with your account username/pwd.
+6. To run azure cli commands create below environment variable  as with your account username/pwd.You can have these env varibales in `~/.bash_profile` or ` ~/.bashrc` to have it permanently and available anytime.

 		export AZURE_USER_NAME="<xyz>"
 		export AZURE_PASSWORD="<abc>"